2ndSightLab/ai-tracker/README.md

 Configure organization to deploy; define environemnt types (allowed resources)

+* Environment Types Define accounts and resources that can be deployed to an environment.
+* Accounts define resources that can be deployed to account on top of environmen resources.
+* The resource master list maps a reosurce to a script that deploys it (to create a menu of resources to deploy)

 | Feature | List | Add | Delete | Rename | Edit | Menus | Tested | Code Review | Security Review |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | Resource Types | 🟢 | 🟢 | 🟢 | 🟢| n/a | 🟢 | 🟢 | 🔴 | 🔴 |